sass/sass/accepted/package-importer.changes.md

 * Change from an entry point path to entry point directory.

+* Add a private readonly symbol key to `NodePackageImporter` type to distinguish it from arbitrary objects.

 ## Draft 1.5

 * Specify that Package Importers must not reject URL patterns that other Package